 With Clarice, and with 25 years’ experience, and with the older vines at Rosella’s and Gary’s’ Vineyards, I felt that I wanted to do something different.
 I decided to look at the vineyards similarly to how my Grandmother Clarice made food in a crockpot.

 She combined ingredients early and let them meld together into one harmonious dish.
 I’ve done the same thing with the vineyards, picking different sections that usually ripen at very different times, together and fermenting them together.
 That means that some of the fruit is more ripe and some is less ripe, but together hopefully, they make a more complete and complex wine.”

-Owning Clarice Wine Company has given Lee the ultimate freedom to create the wines he wants and build a community who is interested in not only drinking wine, but learning about the viticulture and enology practices that go along with making fantastic Pinot Noir.
+Owning Clarice Wine Company has given Lee the ultimate freedom to create the wines he wants and build a community that is interested in not only drinking wine but learning about the viticulture and enology practices that go along with making fantastic Pinot Noir.

 With that, there are some exceptionally exciting things coming soon from Clarice…

 You’re also working with some other labels: Tell us what excites you about those.

 “I’ve got a lot of different projects I am working on.
 One of the most exciting is something called Root & Rubble, that I am doing with Jackson Family Winery.
 It is an all concrete Pinot Noir – both fermented and aged in concrete.
 It is only with specific clones of Pinot that have more tannin (such as 828) as the wine doesn’t get tannin from oak so I want grapes that have the tannin themselves.